mfitchen/andersson-wise/README.md

 *Objective*: Responds to: **Mobile Screens**. | X *Objective*: Responds to: **Tablet Screens**. | X *Objective*: Responds to: **Desktop Screens**. | -- *Objective*: Media queries are your own.
-No Bootstrap. | -- *Objective*: Images are fluid. | --
+No Bootstrap. | X *Objective*: Images are fluid. | --
 *Objective*: Understanding of responsive design patterns demonstrated. | --